Welcome!

 No, diagnostics are specifically for doctors: MDs,(medical doctors) DVMs (doctors of veterinary medicine) and DCMs (doctors of chiropractic medicine)

-As equine massage therapists, we can only assess.
+As Equine Massage Therapists, we can only assess.

-Who takes this course?
+Who takes these courses?

-Owners who wish to learn more about how they can help their horses be more comfortable, perform better, or help an older horse with their aches and creaks.
+The 6 Day Course is typically taken by owners who wish to learn more about how they can help their horses be more comfortable, perform better, or help an older horse with their aches and creaks.
 All our working horses are athletes, whether they are in competition, trail riding, or just the occasional pleasure hack, and as such, they can sustain injuries.

 We have seen some truly amazing results in the racing industry with horses that have regular massage based on a program which is taught in this class.
 The 2011 Queen’s Plate winner ‘Inglorious’ received 2 massages for the first time in her life (by one of my grads) one week prior to the race – again based on a program set out in this course.